- Home

 Prof Patrick Tan

-Dean (Designate) and Provost’s Chair, Cancer and Stem Cell Biology, Duke-NUS Medical School, Singapore
+Dean (Designate), Senior Vice Dean (Research) and Provost’s Chair, Cancer and Stem Cell Biology, Duke-NUS Medical School, Singapore

 Profile